Safe bath temperature for babies and children: what you need to know

 A safe bath temperature for babies and children is between 37°C and 38°C.

 Scalds can happen in seconds if bath water is too hot.
-Lots of scalds happen in the bathroom when:
+Many scalds happen in the bathroom when:

 - a child is placed in a dangerously hot bath

-- hot water is added once a child is already in the water, and he puts a hand or foot under the running hot water
+- a child is already in the water and puts a hand or foot under running hot water

 - water in the bath hasn’t been swirled, so there are hot and cold areas